 Clinical trials are new territory for most patients.
 In this section, you will learn the following:

-a) what it means to give informed consent to participate in a clinical trial;
+- What it means to give informed consent to participate in a clinical trial

-b) when it might be right for you to do so;
+- When it might be right for you to do so

-c) the requirements, or eligibility criteria for clinical trials; and
+- The requirements, or eligibility criteria for clinical trials

-d) how insurance companies approach coverage issues with such trials.
+- How insurance companies approach coverage issues with such trials

 What Is Informed Consent?

-An informed consent is a document that explains every part of the clinical trial, but it is also the discussion between a patient, physician, and other members of the healthcare team that must take place before the document is signed.
-The consent form is written in words that are geared toward non-medical readers, and it explains what the trial consists of in detail.
-It demands that a doctor assume responsibility for educating a patient about a trial, alternatives to doing that trial, and the potential risks of the drugs involved.
-It also requires that a patient must assume responsibility for asking questions and agreeing to participate in a trial based not on fear or intimidation, but on facts.
+Informed consent is a document that explains every part of the clinical trial.
+It is also the discussion between a patient, physician, and other members of the healthcare team that must take place before the document is signed.
+The consent form is written for non-medical readers.
+It explains what the trial consists of in detail.

 Are Clinical Trials Safe?